7 Reasons Why Copywriting is an Ideal Job for Introverts

 Not that I would know anything about that…

 Usually, copywriting jobs start out with a lot of research into a specific industry.
 You need to read up not only about the brand or business you’re working for, but their competitors, their customers, their industry, and its trends.
 You have to discover what might resonate with readers and how to position your message so that it is genuinely helpful.

 In the process, you can learn all sorts of things you never knew.

-After years working as a copywriter, you could become quite knowledgeable about a vast number of things, and become unbeatable at Trivia Pursuit.
+After years working as a copywriter, you could become quite knowledgeable about a vast number of things, and become unbeatable at Trivial Pursuit.